Circles, Spirals and Labyrinths

 Teatro Colon, Buenos Aires, Argentina

-Circular forms can be appreciated both in gilded and ornate domes as the one above or simply a metal compost bin.
-For practical purposes it also includes a ring of round holes for organic produce to decompose.
+Circular forms can be appreciated both in gilded and ornate domes as the one above or simply a metal compost bin seen on the right.
+(For practical purposes it also includes a ring of round holes for organic produce.)

 Getty Museum Labyrinth